 From eye drops to surgery, we can help you understand the treatment options for glaucoma.

 Eye drops are the most common treatment for glaucoma.
-Our eye drops page has advice about putting in eye drops, information about what the different kinds of eye drops do, side effects you may experience and other useful information.
+Our eye drops page has advice about putting in eye drops, information about what different eye drops do, side effects you may experience and other useful information.

 Laser treatment is used in glaucoma to decrease the amount of fluid in the eye.